Cognitive-Behavioral Therapy (CBT) for Teen Mental Health Near Dallas, Texas

 Treatment Center in Frisco, Texas

-Frisco, Texas, is one of the fastest-growing cities in the nation, located north of Dallas and known for its vibrant mix of family-friendly neighborhoods, top-ranked schools, and expanding business districts.
-Home to more than 220,000 residents, Frisco offers countless amenities, including parks and trails, world-class sports venues, and thriving arts and entertainment districts.
-The city is also home to The Star, the Dallas Cowboys’ world headquarters, as well as the National Videogame Museum and Stonebriar Centre.
+Frisco, Texas, is north of Dallas and known for its mix of family-friendly neighborhoods, top-ranked schools, and expanding business districts.
+Home to more than 240,000 residents, Frisco offers countless amenities, including parks and trails, world-class sports venues, and thriving arts and entertainment districts.
+The city is also home to The Star, the Dallas Cowboys’ headquarters.

 young girl in the woods smiling because she is no longer struggling with addiction issues

-Yes, most major health insurance policies cover CBT for teens in Texas.
-The Affordable Care Act in 2010 mandates that all insurance policies offer mental health and substance use disorder coverage.
+Yes, most major health insurance companies cover CBT for teens in Texas.
+The Affordable Care Act mandates that all insurance policies cover mental health and substance use disorder treatment.
 However, not all policies offer the same benefits.
 Some limit the type of therapy, the number of sessions, or the number of times that a beneficiary can receive treatment.
 Contact BasePoint Academy for complimentary insurance benefits verification.

 Contact BasePoint Academy Today